We’ll be updating this page with questions we receive from our members about the government's COVID-19 Wage Subsidy August 2021.

 Leave must be paid in accordance with the Holidays Act.

-My employees want to be paid annual leave to top up, do I have to accept this?
+My employees want to be paid annual leave to top up the wage subsidy, do I have to accept this?

 Employers and employees, including those receiving the wage subsidy, must follow normal legal requirements when making decisions about leave.

 You may agree to let employees use their annual leave, but obviously, if the business isn’t in a financial position to pay annual leave at employees contracted rates of pay, there is no legal obligation to do so.

 You must only make your best effort to pay at least 80% of each employee’s pre-COVID-19 income.

 Similarly, employers cannot illegally require or compel employees receiving the subsidy to use their annual leave.